mantou132/gem-book/docs/en/002-guide/007-extension.md

 ## Plugins

-Plugins are custom elements that can be used in Markdown to customize the rendering content.
-Here is how to use the built-in plugin `<gbp-raw>`.
+`<gem-book>` uses custom elements as a plugin system, they can customize the rendering of Markdown content or enhance the ability of `<gem-book>`.
+The following is how to use the built-in plugin `<gbp-raw>`.

 import plugin: